noperformance/helm-rt-logs/README.md

 Flags:
   -h, --help                 help for rtlogs
-  -s, --stop-string string   string to stop the logs
-      --stop-timeout int     timeout to stop the logs, in Seconds!
+      --stop-string string   string to stop the logs --stop-timeout int     timeout to stop the logs, in Seconds!
-  -f, --time-since int       time since to start the logs
+  -s, --time-since int       time since to start the logs
 ```

 no old helm!